-Amplitude Analysis, Timing Analysis power measurements: Configure panel.
+Amplitude Analysis, Ripple Analysis, Timing Analysis power measurements: Configure panel

 Field or control Description Source Sets the signal source or sources used to take the measurement.
 If the measurement requires more than one source, multiple source fields are displayed.
 Tap the field to show the list of available sources.
 Label Sets the name of the measurement.
 You can use the default name, or double-tap in the field and change the label using a connected keyboard or the virtual keyboard.
 Edge Sets the signal edge to detect (rise or fall).
 Used in most Timing Analysis measurements.
 Available when the power measurement = Frequency .
 Clock Edge Sets the clock signal edge to detect (rise, fall, or either).
 Used in Timing Analysis measurements.
-Available when the power measurement = Positive Duty Cycle or Negative Duty Cycle .
+Available when the power measurement = Positive Duty Cycle or Negative Duty Cycle.
 Line Frequency Sets the line frequency of the power signal source.
 Power Autoset uses the selected frequency to setup the scope acquisition parameters.
-Available when the power measurement = Line Ripple.
+Note: Ripple RMS is measured at the configured ripple frequency Available when the power measurement = Line Ripple.
+Custom Frequency Custom Frequency Sets the custom frequency of the power signal source.
+Available only when Line Frequency = Custom.
 Switching Frequency Specify the operating frequency of the switching device.
 Power Autoset uses the selected frequency to set the oscilloscope acquisition parameters.
 Frequency range is 50 Hz to 1 MHz.
 Only available when the power measurement = Switching Ripple .
+Note: Ripple RMS is measured at the configured ripple frequency.

-Control Loop Response measurement: Configure panel.
-See Connection setup for Frequency Response Analysis (FRA) measurements on page 224.
+Control Loop Response measurement: Configure panel

+See Connection setup for Frequency Response Analysis (FRA) measurements on page 248.